-Spinnaker halyard chafing is a common occurrence that needs to be managed by the boat’s owner.
+Spinnaker halyard chafing is a common occurrence that needs to be managed by the boat’s owner and crew.

 A halyard that is not fully hoisted creates exponentially more chafing than a fully raised halyard. tip: mark the halyard both at the mast and at the clutch so that your crew will notice if the halyard is not fully hoisted.